 Support Digestion – Acupuncture can support the body to generate an efficient digestive process.

-Oriental Medicine Approach to Healing
+Oriental Medicine Approach to Control Obesity

 Acupuncture and Traditional Chinese Medicine (TCM) take a holistic, or whole-body approach to health.
 This ancient form of healthcare works to restore the balance and flow of the body’s Qi (pronounced “chee”), or vital energy.
 According to TCM, the reasons why people gain weight, or find it difficult to lose weight, are numerous.
 Your acupuncturist at Golden Acupuncture & Chiropractic is well versed in uncovering the root cause(s) or imbalances that have affected your weight.